buildingSMART/IFC4.x-IF/tests/STN01/README.md

   - (or one step closer to IFC) The PredefinedType of IfcAlignmentHorizontalSegment must be `LINE` or `CIRCULARARC` or `CLOTHOID`
 - (RI-11) The vertical layout must include only the following types of segments: Constant Gradient, Circular Arc
 - (RI-13) The cant layout must include only the following types of segments: Constant Cant, Linear Transition

+Not covered by the IDS file (must be checked otherwise)
-- (RI-19) An IfcSignal shall have 'Body' geometry.
+- (RI-19) An IfcSignal shall have 'Body' geometry

 ### Informal criteria